-- 335 The Afar triangle is the intersection region of three rift arms: the Gulf of Aden, the Red Sea, and the Main - Ethiopian Rift.
-Far from the intersection region, the axes and margins of these rifts follow a general parallel - trend, suggesting that rigid plate tectonics of the Nubian, Arabian, and Somalian plates controlled their - structural development (Garfunkel and Beyth, 2006; Reilinger et al., 2006; Reilinger and McClusky, 2011; - 339 Schettino et al., 2018).
-Within the Afar triangle, southwest to the Tendaho-Goba'ad discontinuity, the rift - margins are continuous and smooth, and the axial volcanic range generally continues the trend of the axial - valley of the Main Ethiopian Rift, reflecting a sub-perpendicular extension in accordance with the Nubia - - 342 Somalia kinematics, and thus, could be regarded as a rigid plate boundary.
-However, the architecture of - the intersection region northeast of the Tendaho-Goba'ad discontinuity is more complex and is not simply - resolved by rigid plate kinematics (Garfunkel and Beyth, 2006). - Fig. 11 summarizes the rift margins and the axial segments mapped in this study.
-The rift axes of the Gulf - of Aden and the Red Sea abruptly change their characteristics, particularly their trends, with the proximity - to the Afar region.
-Around ~400 km from the triple junction, the Gulf of Aden and the Red Sea axes deviate - from their basin parallel trend, bending towards the third and younger arm of the Main Ethiopian Rift. - Within the Afar triangle, northeast of the Tendaho-Goba'ad discontinuity, the margins are fragmented, - and there are multiple, short, and sub-parallel axial segments. - 351 In our study, the term "axial segments" inferred is not simply correlated with rift axes, as the geology in - 352 this region is quite complex, including several fault and transfer zones, and, exposing pre-rift rock - 353 sequences.
-However, the axial segments mapped in this study in the continental area northeast to the
+The Afar triangle is the intersection region of three rift arms: the Gulf of Aden, the Red Sea, and the Main Ethiopian Rift.
+Far from the intersection region, the architecture of the rifts, with rift margins parallel to rift axes, suggest that rigid plate tectonics of the Nubian, Arabian, and Somalian plates controlled their structural development (Garfunkel and Beyth, 2006; Reilinger et al., 2006; Reilinger and McClusky, 2011; Schettino et al., 2018).
+However, the architecture of the intersection region is not simply resolved by rigid plate kinematics (Garfunkel and Beyth, 2006).
+Our analysis points abrupt changes of the architectures of the Gulf of Aden and of the Red Sea rifts, ~400 km from the triple junction.
+Here, the margins deviate from their general orientation and show peaks in rift width (segments I to V in Fig. 5) and are not parallel to the rift axes.
+The axes themselves deflect from their usual rift-parallel orientation and are curved towards the direction of the triple junction as they meet the shoreline, forming bays (Fig 7 and Fig. 8).
+Within the Afar triangle, northeast of the Tendaho-Goba'ad discontinuity, the margins are fragmented, and there are multiple, short, and sub-parallel axial segments (Fig. 10).

+Fig. 11 shows the mapped rift margins and axial segments.
+In this study, the term "mapped axial segments" is not simply correlated with rift axes, especially in the onshore regions.
+The geology in this regions is quite complex, including several fault and transfer zones, and, exposing pre-rift rock sequences (e.g., Varet, 2018), however, the mapped axial segments are somewhat correlative with rift axes that had been suggested based on field observations (e.g., Rime et al., 2023).